 First off, a good, well-rounded travel insurance policy will cover certain medical costs while away from home.
 Unlike medical insurance, which only covers travelers at home, travel insurance can guarantee payment to a foreign hospital or pharmacy.
 This is not the only benefit offered by travel insurance: some plans can also offer reimbursement for lost or stolen items.

 Thanks to modern technology, many travelers can track lost items through apps on smartphones or tablet computers.
-If an electronic device is stolen, travelers may be able to find it through an application.
+If an electronic device is stolen, travelers may be able to find it through an app.
 However, it is unadvised to try and recover an item without help.